 Free Bible Images.
 Be selective.
-Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
-Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.
+Each teacher is unique, so only use the illustrations that best relate to how YOU tell the story in THIS lesson.
+Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 - What is a parable?
 A story in which something that is easy to understand is used to explain something that is harder to understand.